 Our Fort Saskatchewan facility is located near Edmonton, Alberta in one of the key North American NGL hubs.
 The facility is a receipt, storage, fractionation and delivery facility for NGL and is connected to other major NGL plants and pipeline systems in the area.
-The facility's primary assets include 44,400 barrels per day of fractionation capacity, 12 storage caverns, and truck and rail loading capability.
-Our Fort Saskatchewan fractionation facility has a design capacity of 88,400 barrels per day and is able to produce up to approximately 44,400 barrels per day of propane, butane and condensate.
-The remaining throughput capacity is used to produce a propane and butane mix, which is transported via the Enbridge pipeline system to our Samia facility for further fractionation.
+The facility's primary assets include a fractionation plant, 12 storage caverns, and truck and rail loading capability.
+Our Fort Saskatchewan fractionation facility has an inlet design capacity of 88,400 barrels per day and is able to produce up to approximately 44,400 barrels per day of propane, butane and condensate.
+The remaining throughput capacity is used to produce a propane and butane mix, which is transported via the Enbridge pipeline system to our Sarnia facility for further fractionation.

-Within the Fort Saskatchewan area, we also hold an approximately 21% ownership in the Keyera Fort Saskatchewan facility, which includes fractionation capacity of approximately 17,300 barrels per day, net to our interest, and 16 storage caverns.
+Within the Fort Saskatchewan area, as of December 31, 2022, we also held an approximately 21% ownership in the Keyera Fort Saskatchewan facility, which included fractionation capacity of approximately 17,300 barrels per day, net to our interest, and 17 storage caverns.
+In December of 2022, we signed a purchase and sale agreement for the divestiture of our interest in this facility.
+The transaction closed in February 2023.